vprusso/vprusso.github.io/_posts/2017-06-15-android-ukulele-chord-app.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OaVrRES2o0g" frameborder="0" allowfullscreen></iframe>
 </div>

 If you have an Android device, feel free to download the application and give it a try!
 If you have any improvements, suggestions, or crash reports, please let me know in the comments section or via email.
+Furthermore, if you're an Android developer and want to check out the project, I've open sourced the whole thing, and it can be cloned at the <a href="https://github.com/vprusso/android_ukulele">android_ukulele Github repository</a>.

 Thanks again, and happy strumming!